 - Ability to move compute resources quickly between zones

-To start using CloudBoot, you must enable CloudBoot and Storage in the system configuration first (Settings > Configuration > CloudBoot).
-Visit Configuration Settings chapter for more details.
+To start using CloudBoot, you must enable CloudBoot and Storage in the system configuration first (Admin > Settings > Configuration > CloudBoot).
+Visit the Configuration Settings chapter for more details.

 It’s recommended to use a separate network for compute resources when using the CloudBoot system to prevent errors of other servers (not compute resources) on the cloud to boot into the CloudBoot network.
 All compute resources must reside on the same VLAN (this concerns compute resources only, not the VS’s themselves).